doungdoth/doungdoth.github.io/index.md

-#### Here is some information regarding the process of how to boot an external flash drive USB and troubleshooting
+#### Here is some information regarding the process on how to boot an external flash drive USB and troubleshootinn